What Is An Agricultural Policy?

 Increasing Food Security

 By 2050, the world’s population is expected to increase to over 9 billion from the current 7 billion.
-Food production from all over the world must be made more than double its value today and be environmentally sustainable to meet that challenge.
-This kind of technology has many benefits such as reduced insecticide use, reduced erosion, increased tolerance to droughts and floods, and proper nutrition.
-One example is the BioCassava Plus project in Africa that focuses on giving proper nutrition to children in which biotechnology increases the vitamin content of cassava.
-Cassava is a basic food in African countries.
+Food production must be made more than double its value today and be environmentally sustainable to meet that challenge.
+Biotechnology has many benefits such as reduced insecticide use, reduced erosion, increased tolerance to droughts and floods, and proper nutrition.

 Increasing Understanding and Acceptance